2pair/gdipak/README.md

 # gdipak
- renames dreamcast *gdi. and related files for gdemu compatibility
+ renames dreamcast *.gdi and related files for gdemu compatibility